avadae/minigin/README.md

 # Use

-Either download the latest release of this project and compile/run in visual studio.
-Since students need to have their work on github too, they can use this repository as a template (see the "Use this template" button at the top right corner).
+Either download the latest release of this project and compile/run in visual studio or, since students need to have their work on github too, they can use this repository as a template (see the "Use this template" button at the top right corner).
 There is no point in forking this project.